 In engineering, many structural components, such as steam turbines, boilers, and main steam pipelines in thermal power generation equipment, and high-temperature and high-pressure reaction vessels and pipelines in petrochemical systems, operate under high-temperature conditions for extended periods of time.

-In addition to normal working stress, they also need to bear other additional stress, cyclic stress and rapid temperature fluctuation in a large range.
+These components not only have to withstand normal working stress, but also face additional stress from cyclic stress and rapid fluctuations in temperature over a wide range.

-Therefore, their life is often affected by creep fatigue and creep fatigue interaction.
+As a result, their lifespan is often impacted by creep fatigue and the interaction between creep and fatigue.

 Life-time fraction method

-The life-time fraction method considers that the damage caused by the interaction of fatigue and creep is the linear accumulation of fatigue damage and creep damage, as shown in the following formula:
+This method assumes that the damage caused by the interaction of fatigue and creep is the result of the linear accumulation of both fatigue damage and creep damage, as expressed in the following equation:

-Where Nf is the fatigue life, ni is the fatigue cycle times, tr is the creep failure time, and t is the creep retention time.
+In the above formula, Nf represents the fatigue life, ni represents the number of fatigue cycles, tr is the time of creep failure, and t is the creep retention time.

 For example, Xie’s correction formula is as follows:

 The amendment proposed by Lagneborg is as follows: